 Ruchir Sharma is Head of Emerging Markets and Chief Global Strategist at Morgan Stanley Investment Management.
 He typically spends one week every month traveling the world, visiting different countries, meeting with leading politicians, CEOs, and other local characters.

 Sharma is the author of four decades.
 His most recent, The 10 Rules of Successful Nations, was published by Norton in 2020.
-It is an updated and abridged adaptation of The Rise and Fall of Nations: Forces of Change in the Post-Crisis World, was released in 2016 and instantly became a New York Times best seller.
+It is an updated and abridged adaptation of The Rise and Fall of Nations: Forces of Change in the Post-Crisis World, which was released in 2016 and instantly became a New York Times best seller.
 In 2012, his first book, Breakout Nations: In Pursuit of the Next Economic Miracles, debuted as the number one bestseller in India, and earned Sharma the Tata Literature Live!
 First Book Award for 2012.
 Breakout Nations also made the Wall Street Journal hardcover business bestseller list, and was chosen by Foreign Policy as one of its “21 Books to Read in 2012”.

 Bloomberg named Ruchir one of the top 50 Most Influential people in the world in October 2015.
 In 2012, Sharma was selected as one of the top global thinkers by Foreign Policy magazine and in June 2013, India’s premier weekly magazine Outlook named Sharma as one of The World’s 25 Smartest Indians.
 The World Economic Forum in Davos selected him as one of the world’s “Top Young Leaders” in 2007.
 GQ India named Ruchir the Global Indian of the Year in 2016.